RedHatNordicsSA/linux4win/content/assign1.md

 ![filter packages](images/interface_addpackage.png)

 Once you press the plus-sign next to the package name in the left column it is added to the image that is on your right.
-Now when we add a package all dependencies of that package is also added.
+Now when we add a package all dependencies of that package are also added.
 This is shown also in the interface:

 ![dependencies of packages](images/interface_dependencies.png)